 The subject site is located in Eden, Utah above Ogden Valley and in the Powder Mountain Ski Resort at an elevation of approximately 8,580 feet above sea level.
-We understand that the project site is currently two undeveloped parcels approximately 6.74 acres in size and located on a native hillside.
-Proposed development, as currently planned, will consist of multi and/or single family residential structures as well as associated driveways, utilities and landscape areas.
-The hillside in the area of the subject site slopes moderately to steeply to the south toward a nearby drainage.
-It is our understanding that the general area of the subject site remains in a relatively native condition apart from grading for the roadways.
-Some parcels along Spring Park

-Road are currently under development.
+We understand that the project site is currently an undeveloped lot approximately 0.06 acre in size and located on a native hillside.
+Proposed development, as currently planned, will consist of a single family residential structure as well as associated driveway, utilities and landscape areas.
+The hillside in the area of the subject lot slopes moderately to steeply to the south toward a nearby drainage.
+It is our understanding that the general area of the subject lot was first developed within the last few years.
+The subject site and the area surrounding the subject site remains in a relatively native condition apart from grading for the roadways.
+Some parcels along Spring Park Road are currently under development.
 The subject site is shown on the Site Vicinity Map and Topographic Map included in the Appendix of this report (Plate 1; Plate 2).